chen-keinan/kube-knark/README.md

 both specs can be easily extended by amended the spec files under ```~/.kube-knark/spec``` folder

 ## Contribution
-- contribution are welcome !!
+- code contribution is welcome !!
-- contribution with tests and passing linter are more then welcome :)
+- code contribution with tests and passing linter is more than welcome :)